Terminator Area Rock Climbing

 This is a tricky spot to find.
 From the entrance station, park in the East Lot, and ascend the chains.
 Weave through the Small Potatoes, and the Big Time Boulders to arrive at the Nuclear Arms area.
 From the Grenade, descend for 50 feet to the south into the North Mountain Meadow.
 Locate a nice trail heading south through the meadow.
 The goal is the SE corner of the meadow.
 Climb onto rounded slabs, and descend to the south for about 40 feet to a large tier.
 Head West along this tier to the Terminator Boulder.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Terminator Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Terminator Area:

 Featured Route For Terminator Area